SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 Certain creatures also have forced move damage immunity.
 Whenever they take damage from [[Forced Movement|forced movement]], that damage is reduced by a number equal to their immunity.

 Damage immunity should be the last thing applied when calculating damage.
 For instance, if your hero has Weapon immunity 5 and takes 8 damage from a weapon attack, you would take 3 damage.
-If a [[Tactician|tactician]] first halved the damage you take with the [[Parry]] triggered action, you would take 4 damage from the attack before immunity is applied, with immunity then reducing the damage to 0.
+If a tactician first halved the damage you take with the Parry triggered action, you would take 4 damage from the attack before immunity is applied, with immunity then reducing the damage to 0.

 If multiple damage immunities apply to a source of damage, only the immunity with the highest value applies.